Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D7
+Playing around with CSS as part of the Udemy Complete Web Developer course.

 ### R1D6
 Chapter 4 of TWGR.
 Classes and modules and trialling some error capture with method_missing methods, which illustrate the use of super to pick up the kernel method_missing (or next highest definition).